CMS Market Share: The Most Popular Website Platforms in 2024

 There are still a number of extensions, templates and more tools built for Joomla, albeit not on the scale of WordPress.
 This may be enough for those who prefer the experience and community that Joomla offers, over that of WordPress.

-Related: converting a Joomla site to mobile apps for iOS and Android.
+Related: how to convert a Joomla site to mobile apps for iOS and Android.

 CMS Market Share Trends